wazo-communication/developers.wazo.io/README.md

 # developers.wazo.io

+This repository contains the source and building scripts for https://developers.wazo.io.

+Goal of the website: Help developers figure out how to integrate or extend around Wazo.
+Explain Wazo architecture with use cases, documentation, and examples.

+## Contribute

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.

 ### Installation